manish-g0u74m/manish-g0u74m/README.md

 # Hi there, I'm Manish Sharma 👋

 I'm a DevOps Engineer with a passion for automation, cloud infrastructure, and CI/CD pipelines.
-Currently, I'm inturn at [Celebal Technologies].
+Currently, I'm inturn at Celebal Technologies.

 - 🔭 I’m currently working on improving cloud deployments
 - 🌱 I’m currently learning Kubernetes and Terraform